backupparachute/vehichaul-website/_posts/2016-09-22-the-future-of-logistics-technology-2017-trends.md

 Incorporating innovative technology to build a successful business is just as important in the logistic industry as it is in any other niche.
 Electronic logging devices (ELD) are one of the best ways to keep a competitive edge and, with the impending [FMCSA Ruling](https://www.fmcsa.dot.gov/hours-service/elds/electronic-logging-devices), it is very likely to become a sought after technology in 2017.
 More and more companies will attach an ELD to their vehicles to accurately record driving hours.

 Moreover, a mobile solution, such as VehicHaul can help you streamline shipments by collecting proof of delivery information and allowing you to communicate better with both drivers and clients.

-The logistics industry is going through a time of unprecedented transformation.
-New technologies are frequently emerging, promising to change how shipping companies function.

 **VehicleHaul is currently doing R&D with J1939 adapters and determining the feasibility of starting an ELD pilot program.** [Are you ready to become part of the future?](http://www.vehichaul.com/contact "ELD starter program")